 So, why should I choose aquatic therapy?

-Aquatic therapy at Advanced Physical Therapy is able to provide the following:
+Aquatic therapy at Empower Physical Therapy is able to provide the following:

 - Relief.
 It can help provide relief for many conditions, including arthritis, chronic pain, lower back pain, orthopedic injuries, sprains, strains, and tendonitis.